Event Calendar Pane

 Saving a Filter as a View

-To save the active filter settings to a custom event view, select Save View As from the File menu.
+To save the active filter settings to a custom Event Calendar, select Save View As from the File menu.

 The Properties tab displays basic descriptive information about the current view.
 Additionally, this tab provides controls to set the default time slice for this view.
 This allows you to specify the number of days, amount of time, and start time shown for this view every time it is opened.

-Note: When a performance monitor is placed on a custom event view, it is applied to all monitorable objects within the view.
+Note: When a performance monitor is placed on a custom Event Calendar, it is applied to all monitorable objects within the view.
 The View Totals box, at the bottom, allows you to see exactly how many objects are monitored.